BIOS3010/Module-11-Genome-Assembly/Exercise3_Assembly_quality.md

 After doing a genome assembly, one of the questions is often about how correct and contiguous the assembly is.
 The term *contiguous* refers to how well the different sequences have been put together.
 An assembly is more contiguous the fewer contigs it has.

 It is not straight-forward to evaluate correctness for many projects.
-However, for *Bombus campestris* we have a reference to compare to downloaded from https://www.ebi.ac.uk/ena/browser/view/GCA_905333015, located in the shared folder here:
+However, for *Bombus campestris* we have a reference to compare to downloaded from https://www.ebi.ac.uk/ena/browser/view/GCA_905333015 (from the link called "All Seq FASTA"), located in the shared folder here:

-`less /storage/BIOS3010/Genome_assembly/CAJOSK02.fasta`
+`less /storage/BIOS3010/Genome_assembly/GCA_905333015.2.fasta`

 This genome was generated using the following pipeline (from https://www.ebi.ac.uk/ena/browser/view/GCA_905333015):